Teaching and tech sometimes seem to be at odds. Teaching is often seen more as an in-person endeavor.

 - StudyBlue (you can never go wrong with flashcards!)

-You know who knows if your digital lessons are boring?
+Do you know who knows if your digital lessons are boring?
 The students, that’s who.

 They also know if they’re confusing or too long or constantly crash for them.